XiaShuang18/XiaShuang18/README.md

 - 👋 Hi, I’m @XiaShuang18
-- 👀 I’m interested in Java C#
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning ABP SpringCloud
+- 🌱 I’m currently learning  SpringCloud
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...